Examples by what we do:

 In a nutshell

-A Different View was brought in during the Heritage Lottery Fund’s stage two development phase to develop a sustainable long-term business plan, robust operational model and the foundation for a charitable trust to operate the site.
+A Different View was brought in during the National Lottery Heritage Fund’s stage two development phase to develop a sustainable long-term business plan, robust operational model and the foundation for a charitable trust to operate the site.
 Catering and retail planning and design work was also incorporated into our work.

 A bit about Nottingham Castle